Michael Alley, Penn State

 Picture

-For many engineers and scientists, an important question is deciding when using AI to help write documents is appropriate.
+For this middle group, an important question is deciding when using AI to help write documents is appropriate.
 This answer is not simple.
 Much depends on the content, audience, purpose, and occasion of the document.
-For instance, in many cases, using AI as an assistant is fine for the research and revision stages of the writing process, shown in Figure 3, but not for the drafting stage.
-One instance in which AI is not appropriate for drafting occurs when you are still learning about the content.
-In such a case, using AI to draft cheats authors out of the insights that naturally would arise when they draft a document.
+For instance, in many cases, using AI as an assistant is fine for specific stages of the writing process, but not for others.
+For instance, some argue that AI is not appropriate for drafting new content when you are still learning about the content.
+In such a case, using AI to draft deprives authors of the insights that naturally arise during the drafting stage when authors convert their thoughts into words on paper.

 Picture